-Back in 2010, Dan and I went out exploring in Death Valley National Park.
-On one of the days, of this multi-day trip, we took a long hike out into the remote backcountry and came across a small canyon of white rock.
-Carved into this soft volcanic ash we found a series of petroglyph panels.
+Back in 2010, Dan and I went out exploring Death Valley National Park.
+On one of the days of this multi-day trip, we took a long hike out into the remote backcountry and came across a small canyon of white rock.
+Carved into this soft volcanic ash, we found a series of petroglyph panels.

 In March 2014, I went out with Don Austin, Geron Marcom, and Dave Edgar to revisit the site.
-The site is largely unchanged with a minor amount of vandalism.
-Don pointed out a boulder that had gone unnoticed before and I found a rock circle.
+The site is mainly unchanged, with a minor amount of vandalism.
+Don pointed out a boulder that had gone unnoticed before, and I found a rock circle.
 It was great to see the site again.

 This is quite a unique spot.
 I have not seen anything like them elsewhere in Death Valley or even the rest of the Mojave desert.